keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 > Contexts in Scala may be neatly represented by a letter and brackets such as `F[_]` read as _context F_ with an underscore when the type of the term is unspecified, and `F[A]` read as _F of A_ when the term is known to be of type `A`.
 Other letters work nicely of course, as do concrete names, as in `Option[Int]` or _Option of Int_.

 The letter `F` is a shorthand for _<span style="font-weight: bold; text-decoration: underline;">F</span>unctional Effect_, which is another term for context.
 Contexts each model a set of **effects** which represent concrete, typed APIs that describe how their terms may be produced.
 This mean that for any impure function `f: A => F[B]` you receive an output of type `B` whose production is contextualized by the effects of `F[_]`.
 A pure function `g: A => B` in comparison returns a fully-evaluated `B` absent of effects due to the application of function `g`.

+> You might reason about contexts and their effects as a _probabilistic box_ which might contain something you want.
+Whether something is there is what the box abstracts over, and we will expand on this later.

 Names of contexts can hint at the effects they model, and with some intuition you may be able to figure out what each context’s effects may be.